Appeal to Business Owners

 That’s not all.
 Since 1991, GM personnel have been guided by a list of “General Motors Environmental Principles” directing the corporation to use sound environmental practices in their business decisions.
 These principles commit GM personnel to actions that “restore and preserve the environment” through reducing waste, conserving resources and recycling materials.
 They further pledge to “continuously assess the impact of our plants and products on the environment and communities in which we live….”

-DAS representatives recently met with Susan Kelsey, Environmental Group Manager of the GM Environmental Compliance Group in Southeast Michigan.
+Detroit Audubon representatives recently met with Susan Kelsey, Environmental Group Manager of the GM Environmental Compliance Group in Southeast Michigan.
 At that meeting, Ms. Kelsey stated how pleased GM was to be on the SPGL Honor Roll.
 She explained how GM puts forth a strong effort to make the grounds of their properties friendly to wildlife and the environment.
 Also, she is working to get a Safe Passage type of bird-friendly understanding spread throughout the global GM community.
 What good news that is!

-DAS is very pleased to know that General Motors is determined to be environmentally responsible and we welcome the corporation to our Safe Passage family.
+We are very pleased to know that General Motors is determined to be environmentally responsible and we welcome the corporation to our Safe Passage family.